VaheTheBuffet/rust_engine/README.md

-Minecraft-like voxel engine written in Rust
+Minecraft-like voxel engine written in Rust using OpenGL

 WASDQE + mouse for movement